-Benedictine University's Master of Science in Nutrition and Wellness prepares students to become vital ingredients in community-based nutrition and wellness programs.
+Learning Goals: Upon successful completion of the Master of Science in Nutrition and Wellness core courses, the student will demonstrate in-depth knowledge and application of key areas of nutritional science, assess individuals and group needs for interventions, plan and design nutrition and wellness education or training programs for individuals and groups, effectively communicate health education and health promotion, conduct evaluation and outcomes-based research, and apply critical thinking skills.
+Overview: Benedictine University's Master of Science in Nutrition and Wellness prepares students to become vital ingredients in community-based nutrition and wellness programs.
 Through this program, students gain the essential skills to provide health promotion services to diverse populations across the lifespan.
 Designed for those who want to help others and make a positive difference in their communities, this program develops one's skills to educate and counsel people on preventative and therapeutic concerns.
 The research component is applied, fostering development of skills in evaluating the outcomes of a health education assessment or intervention (possibly within one's own work setting) or conducting community-based research.
 This program is unique in that it is a life science-based health promotion program.
-The program provides the opportunity for students to select a concentration in nutrition (Sports Nutrition, Nutrition Entrepreneurship, or Dietetic Internship) or from the complementary field of Health Education.
+The program provides the opportunity for students to select a concentration in nutrition (Nutrition Entrepreneurship or Dietetic Internship) or from the complementary field of Health Education.
 The Dietetic Internship Concentration provides the practice-based knowledge and experience for practice as a registered dietitian.
-This Dietetic Internship program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND), 120 South Riverside Plaza, Suite 2000, Chicago, Illinois 60606-6995, 312/899-0400.
-The sports nutrition concentration was developed using the content outline for Board Certification as a Specialist in Sports Dietetics.
-More information about Certification by CDR is posted at: http://www.cdrnet.org/certifications/spec/Sports.cfm.
+This Dietetic Internship program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND), 120 South Riverside Plaza, Suite 2000, Chicago, Illinois 60606-6995, (312) 899-0400.
 With appropriate course selection, students would be eligible for certification by National Commission for Health Education Credentialing (NCHEC) as a Certified Health Education Specialist (CHES).
 Entrepreneurs shape the future by developing and pursuing creative ventures.
 Designed for those who think 'out of the box', the Nutrition Entrepreneurship concentration is for those wanting to gain knowledge and expertise in complementary areas of nutrition and business, while gaining valuable research skills to best evaluate the success of ventures.
 In addition to professional preparation, the program also provides an excellent educational background for those who wish to pursue further study at the doctorate level.
-Program Formats: